All Episodes

 Leave that for my own gig for crying out loud.

-Don't muddy the waters of the limbaugh show with stuff like that.
+Don't muddy the waters of the Limbaugh show with stuff like that.

 That having been said, I have made myself chuckle during the commercial break, and I'll just offer one thing.

-Um there's no chance whatsoever that the monkey will be named, that they will honor the first actual space monkey that America sent into space.
+There's no chance whatsoever that the monkey will be named, that they will honor the first actual space monkey that America sent into space.

 A little religious dietary humor there.